vedaldi/practical-object-category-detection/doc/instructions.md

 ### Step 2.1: Multi-scale detection {#step2.1}

-Objects exist in images at sizes different from the one of the learned template.
-In order to find objects of all sizes, we scale the image up and down and search the object over and over again.
+Objects exist in images at sizes different from one of the learned template.
+In order to find objects of all sizes, we scale the image up and down and search for the object over and over again.

-The set of searched scale is defined as follows:
+The set of searched scales is defined as follows:

 ```matlab
 % Scale space configuraiton